 The Bodhisatta was once a blacksmith.
-He was poor, but highly skilled.
-The king’s favorite blacksmith, a wealthy, accomplished man, lived in a nearby village and his daughter’s beauty was talked about far and wide.
-Though he’d never seen her, the Bodhisatta decided to win the daughter’s hand by making the greatest needle ever; a feat he was able to accomplish through the magical abilities possessed by all Bodhisattas.
-With the best iron he made a tough but delicate needle that could pierce dice and float on water.
+He was poor but highly skilled.
+The king’s favorite blacksmith, a wealthy, accomplished man, lived in a nearby village, and his daughter’s beauty was talked about far and wide.
+Though he’d never seen her, the Bodhisatta resolved to win this daughter’s hand by making the greatest needle ever; a feat he was able to accomplish through the magical abilities possessed by all Bodhisattas.
+Using the best iron, he crafted a tough but delicate needle that could pierce dice and float on water.
 Then he made seven tiny nested sheaths for it that were as strong as the needle itself.

 In the Lifetime of the Buddha

-When the Buddha heard some of his disciples discussing his supreme wisdom, he told them this story so they knew he’d had been very clever in the past too.
+When the Buddha heard some of his disciples discussing his supreme wisdom, he told them this story so they knew that he’d also been very clever in the past.

 The head blacksmith’s daughter was an earlier birth of the Buddha’s wife.